uber/okbuck/README.md

 + `annotationProcessors` is used to depend on annotation processors declared locally as another gradle module in the same root project.
 +  `buckProjects` is a set of projects to generate buck configs for.
 Default is all sub projects of the root project.
 + `keep` is a list of files to not clean up by the plugin when running `okbuckclean`.
 This may be useful to keep the `buck-out` folder around for faster incremental builds even when buck files are regenerated.
 Also useful if you want made manual modifications to some buck configuration and would like to keep it intact while regenerating the configuration for other projects.
++ `experimental` is used to enable experimental features not available in buck upstream, but available in our [fork](https://github.com/OkBuilds/buck/tree/okbuck)
+ - `placeholderSupport` - Enables supprot for [manifest placeholders](http://tools.android.com/tech-docs/new-build-system/user-guide/manifest-merger#TOC-Placeholder-support)
 + The keys used to configure various options can be either for
  - All buildTypes and flavors i.e `app`
  - All buildTypes of a particular flavor i.e 'appDemo'